-The bad guy here is Lord Vortech, who has had enough of this “multiverse” nonsense and wants to fuse everything into one consensus reality.
-To do this he will need the 12 (magic number 12) Foundation Elements (compare with the Guardians of the Galaxy Infinity Gauntlet).
+The bad guy here is Lord Vortech, who has had enough of this “multiverse” nonsense and wants to fuse everything into one consensus reality (sound familiar?).
+To do this he will need the 12 (magic number 12) Foundation Elements (compare with the Infinity Gems/Gauntlet).
 These elements are essentially the “power items” from various pre-established fantasy universes, such as the Ruby Slippers from The Wizard of Oz, Superman’s Kryptonite, and the One Ring.

 III.
 THE METAPHYSICS OF “THE LEGO BATMAN MOVIE”

-Much has been made of this movie hosting a very passive, “emo” Joker—one who sees himself almost like Batman’s boyfriend than his enemy.
-When Batman essentially “turns him down,” a vengeful Joker gets himself shot into The Forbidden Zone, where once again villains from all these different fantasy universes are hanging out (together including Lord of the Rings, King Kong, Harry Potter, and The Wizard Of Oz).
+Much has been made of this movie hosting a very “emo” Joker—one who sees himself almost more like Batman’s romantic interest than his enemy.
+When Batman essentially “turns him down,” a vengeful Joker gets himself shot into The Forbidden Zone, where once again villains from all these different fantasy universes are hanging out together (including Lord of the Rings, King Kong, Harry Potter, and The Wizard Of Oz).

 But what was most interesting to me was the finale song sequence, “Friends Are Family”—in which all the Batman heroes and villains, including the Joker, wear white and are apparently the best friends ever.

 Here we see the culmination of so many Batman stories in comic, TV, and movie form: it ends with the end of Duality, of the good guys vs. bad guy trope.
 All those beefs, suddenly ended—they are all now “Best Friends.”
 How did this happen?